 These databases are stored in your electrical customization folder.
 For companies with more than one user, we recommend that the electrical customization folder be on your network.
-Placing the folder there allows you to share the customization between all your users.
+This allows you to share the customization between all of your users.
 Otherwise, synchronizing the customization on all of the different computers is complicated.

-When you create a project, the settings from the master and standards databases are copied to it.
-Once you start a project, it is no longer associated with the standards or master database.
-The project has its own database with its own separate settings.
-Changes to the project do not affect the standards or master databases, and changes to the standards and master databases do not affect the project.
+When you create a project, the settings from the master and standards databases are copied to its project database.
+Once it is created, the project database is no longer associated with the master or standards database.
+Changes to the project database will not affect the master or standards database, and changes to the master and standards databases will not affect the project database.

 There is only one master database.
 All of the blocks are stored in the master, as well as the various schedules.

 When a project is created, all of the block records are copied from the master to the project database.
-You can choose to copy a specific group from each of the master schedules to the project database.
+You can choose to copy specific groups from each of the master schedules to the project database.

 The master database stores the following information: